Prehistory of the Levant: Chalcolithic period

-The Ghassulian period created the basis of the Mediterranean economy which has characterized the area ever since.
-A Chalcolithic culture, the Ghassulian economy was a mixed agricultural system consisting of extensive cultivation of grains (wheat and barley), intensive horticulture of vegetable crops, commercial production of vines and olives, and a combination of transhumance and nomadic pastoralism.
-The Ghassulian culture, according to Juris Zarins, developed out of the earlier Munhata phase of what he calls the "circum Arabian nomadic pastoral complex", probably associated with the first appearance of Semites in this area.
+The Ghassulian created the basis of the Mediterranean economy, which has characterized the area ever since.
+A Chalcolithic culture, the Ghassulian economy was a mixed agricultural system consisting of extensive cultivation of wheat and barley, intensive horticulture of vegetable crops, commercial production of vines and olives, and a combination of transhumance and nomadic pastoralism.
+The Ghassulian culture, according to Juris Zarins, developed out of the earlier Munhata phase of what he calls the "circum-Arabian nomadic pastoral complex", probably associated with the first appearance of ancient Semitic-speaking peoples in this area.

-Early and Middle Bronze Age
+Bronze Age

-The urban development of Canaan lagged considerably behind that of Egypt and Mesopotamia and even that of Syria, where from 3,500 BCE a sizable city developed at Hamoukar.
-This city, which was conquered, probably by people coming from the Southern Iraqi city of Uruk, saw the first connections between Syria and Southern Iraq that some have suggested lie behind the patriarchal traditions.
-Urban development again began culminating in Early Bronze Age sites like Ebla, which by 2,300 BCE, was incorporated once again into the Empire of Sargon, and then Naram-Sin of Akkad (Biblical Accad).
-The archives of Ebla show reference to a number of Biblical sites, including Hazor, Jerusalem, and a number of people have claimed, also to Sodom and Gomorrah, mentioned in the patriarchal records.
-The collapse of the Akkadian Empire, saw the arrival of peoples using Khirbet Kerak Ware pottery, coming originally from the Zagros Mountains, east of the Tigris.
-It is suspected by some Ur seals that this event marks the arrival in Syria and Palestine of the Hurrians, people later known in the Biblical tradition possibly as Horites.
+The urban development of Canaan lagged considerably behind that of Egypt, Mesopotamia, and even that of Syria, where from 3500 BCE, a sizable city developed at Hamoukar.
+This city, which was conquered, probably by people coming from the Lower Mesopotamian city of Uruk, saw the first connections between Syria and Lower Mesopotamia that some have suggested lying behind the Biblical Patriarchs.
+Urban development again began culminating in Early Bronze Age sites like Ebla, which by 2300 BCE, was incorporated once again into the empires of Sargon and Naram-Sin of Akkad.
+The archives of Ebla show reference to several Biblical sites, including Hazor, Jerusalem, and several people have claimed, also to Sodom and Gomorrah.
+The collapse of the Akkadian Empire saw the arrival of peoples using Khirbet Kerak Syro-Palestinian pottery ware which originated from the Zagros Mountains east of the Tigris.
+It is suspected by some Ur seals that this event marks the arrival in Syria and Palestine of the Hurrians, people later known in the Biblical tradition as Horites.

-The following Middle Bronze Age period was initiated by the arrival of "Amorites" from Syria in Southern Iraq, an event which people like Albright (above) associated with the arrival of Abraham's family in Ur.
-This period saw the pinnacle of urban development in the area of Syria and Palestine.
-Archaeologists show that the chief state at this time was the city of Hazor, which may have been the capital of the region of Israel.
-This is also the period in which Semites began to appear in larger numbers in the Nile delta region of Egypt.
+The following Middle Bronze Age period was initiated by the arrival of Amorites from Syria in Lower Mesopotamia.
+This period saw the pinnacle of urban development in Syria and Palestine.
+Archaeologists show that the chief state at this time was the city of Hazor, the head of all the Canaanite kingdoms of the northern region of Palestine.
+This is also the period in which ancient Semitic-speaking peoples began to appear in more significant numbers in the Nile Delta.